 When I was twelve, a fortune-teller at the Herbert Hoover Junior High School carnival said to me: “Gemma Craig, you listen to me.
 Do not get married.
 Ever.
 If you do, you’ll end up cooking for a man who’d rather eat at McDonald’s; doing laundry for a man who sweats like a rabid pig, then criticizes you for not turning his T-shirts right side out; and cleaning the bathroom floor after a man whose aim is so bad, he can’t hit a hole the size of a watermelon—” This man sounded disgusting.

-This opening led me to believe that this novel would provide mildly thoughtful commentary on the institution of marriage, and if that were too much to expect from a chick lit novel, I thought it would at least turn out to be an interesting, well-crafted story.
+This opening led me to believe that this novel would provide mildly thoughtful commentary on the institution of marriage, and if not, I thought it would at least turn out to be an interesting, well-crafted story.
 I was wrong.
 This novel turned out to be fluff with an extremely weak plot.

 If you are interested in a light read for the beach with a happy ending, this might be a good book for you.
 You may want to stop reading this review now, so as not to encounter any spoilers, which I have attempted to keep to a minimum.